Symmetry enforces entanglement at high temperatures

 Negating this necessary condition gives a sufficient one for \POE\ with non-zero negativity for a bipartition $A|B$:

-In appendix \ref{appsec:equivalence_of_entangling_conditions}, we show the equivalence of the entangling and negativity conditions, $\text{EC} \iff \text{NC}$.
+In S.M.~\cite{supp}, we show the equivalence of the entangling and negativity conditions, $\text{EC} \iff \text{NC}$.
 Combining the results so far, we have the general implication for \POE\ in canonical ensembles, and all the results quoted in Theorem~\ref{thm:informal}.

 \textit{\textbf{Fermions---}} We now discuss fermionic systems, where the physically relevant states are always (weakly) symmetric under fermion parity.
 Consider a local Hilbert space $\mathcal{H}$ and an operator algebra spanned by mutually anticommuting Majorana operators $\{c_j\}$ with $\{c_j, c_k\} = 2\delta_{jk}$, with the fermion parity operator $P \equiv \prod_{i}c_i$.
 Physical density operators preserve $P$ and their set is referred to as $\mathcal{S}(\mathcal{H})$.
 Any (symmetrically) separable state under a bipartition $A|B$ must also preserve the local parity operators $P_A, P_B$, where $P_{A(B)} \equiv \prod_{i\in A(B)}c_i$~\cite{Banuls_2007}.
-Our previous results thus imply that the fermion parity superselection rule generically protects entanglement from sudden death at high temperatures.
+Our previous results thus imply that the fermion parity superselection rule generically protects entanglement from sudden death at high temperatures, agreeing with previous expectation \cite{parez2025fateentanglement}.
 Here, we establish a stronger result: even a computable entanglement measure, the fermionic negativity~\cite{Shapourian_2017, Shapourian_2019}, generically persists at arbitrarily high temperatures for both the Gibbs and the canonical ensembles.

 Any density matrix $\rho \in \mathcal{S}(\mathcal{H}_A \otimes \mathcal{H}_B)$ can be expanded in Majorana monomials $a_{p_1} \cdots a_{p_{k_1}} b_{q_1} \cdots b_{q_{k_2}}$, where $a_{p_j}$ and $b_{q_j}$ act on $A$ and $B$ respectively, and $k_1 + k_2$ is even by fermion parity.
 The fermionic partial transpose $\mathcal{T}_A$ multiplies such monomial by the phase $i^{k_1}$.
 The fermionic negativity, defined as $E_{N}^f =\log ||\rho^{\mathcal{T}_A}||_1$ is a more sensitive measure of fermionic entanglement~\cite{Shapourian_2019} than its ``bosonic'' counterpart~\cite{Eisler_2015, Eisert_2018}, which is defined without the phase factor $i^{k_1}$.